Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

 - Bottles to pump into (with caps to store the milk)

-- An extra charger or battery pack (depending on your pump)
+- An extra power cord or battery pack

 - Anything else you use regularly to pump (breast pads, breast milk freezer bags, etc.)

-However, the CDC recently issued new guidelines for washing pump parts and did not list this as an option.
-If you want to follow these guidelines, one way to handle it is to have any many sets of pump parts at work as you have pumping sessions at work.
+One way to do that without taking too much extra time is to bring as any many sets of pump parts at work as you have pumping sessions.
 Then you can wash them all in one batch, which will be much easier than doing it after every session.

 That sounds like contradictory advice, I know, but hear me out.